bmwcarit/ramses-composer-docs/advanced/modules/README.md

 ## Using the module

 Modules have to be explicitly created and imported in the scripts which need to access them.
 To create a module, right click the resources area and create a new object of type 'LuaScriptModule'.
-Set its URI to the source code file we created in the previous section.
+Set its URI to the source code file of the Lua Module (LightModule) we created in the previous section.

 To let a script make use of a module, you have to explicitly declare how you want to use it.
 Add the following line in the LightControl script:

 ```lua
 modules('light')